qdrant/landing_page/qdrant-landing/content/benchmarks/filtered-search-benchmark.md

 </div>

 Overall filtered search precision is lower for this dataset, than it is for `keyword-100`.
-It is also fair regular search, thus it is caused by the randomness of the data.
+It is also fair regular search, thus it is caused by the random nature of the data.

 Still, speed ratio degradation for Qdrant and Weaviate is more severe, than it was.
 It reflects the need to estimate filter separation ability to make your search app fast and accurate.